 Meet Becky.
 Becky Griffith has taught video game design camps and workshops for the past eight years.
 She holds a bachelor’s degree in art education and a master’s in fine arts from NIU, where she focused on fiber art, drawing, painting, video and installations.
 Becky loves teaching video game design camps, and she encourages students to embrace their creativity through storytelling, art and coding.
 Her favorite game is Minecraft.

-Hollie Rodriguez is a STEAM Educator with NIU STEAM and a published author.
-Rodriguez began working for NIU STEAM in 2015 as a student worker.
-Since graduating from the university's English program in 2017, Rodriguez has come on as a full-time NIU STEAM associate.
-In her day-to-day responsibilities, Hollie operates and evaluates NIU STEAM'S social media channels, as well as the STEM Read Blog.
-At large community events, she can often be found live-tweeting and snapping photos for future media campaigns.
-When not working on public-facing promotion, Carmack also assists with STEM Read field trips, lesson plans and professional development.
+Meet Hollie.
+Hollie Rodriguez is a STEAM Educator with NIU STEAM and a published writer.
+Rodriguez started at NIU STEAM in 2015 as a student worker.
+After graduating from the university’s English program in 2017, Rodriguez has come on as full-time NIU STEAM associate.
+In her day-to-day responsibilities, Hollie develops unique and interdisciplinary STEAM programming with an emphasis in digital media, literacy and storytelling.

 Experienced faculty in engineering, multiple sciences, the liberal arts, technology and health sciences contribute to camp in multiple ways, from instruction and lab visits to consulting on lessons.
 Campers will see more of them in instructional roles in the high school camps.